ThKrypt/QualCoder/5-Project-import-and-export.md

 # Survey Import

-Surveys in csv ans Excel (xlsx format) are avaiable under the imports menu.
+Surveys in csv and Excel (xlsx format) are available under the imports menu.